Contribute

 Thanks very much!!!

-If you're not familiar with editing in Github or Markdown, you can still contribute by creating an issue in GitHub.
-You will need a free Github account, but you can think of this as similar as writing a Jira or Linear ticket. .
+If you're not familiar with editing in Github or Markdown, you can still contribute by creating an "issue" (a ticket, idea, suggestion) in GitHub.

-And, if you find this guide helpful, please – This guide was a labor of love with the goal of being open source and an ever evolving, living document.
-That being said, I poured hundreds of hours into this guide, therefore donations are appreciated.
+And, if you find this guide helpful, please consider donating – This guide was a labor of love with the goal of being open source and an ever evolving, living document.